-Horses with digestive issues might benefit from supplemental threonine to support a healthy gut lining, lower the risk for ulcers and improve nutrient absorption.
+Horses with digestive issues may benefit from supplemental threonine to support a healthy gut lining, lower the risk for ulcers and improve nutrient absorption.

 4) Joint Health

-Threonine is converted into other amino acids glycine and serine that are important for healthy connective tissue.
-Glycine and serine are required to make the proteins collagen and elastin which are high in connective tissues like ligaments and tendons.
+Threonine is converted into other amino acids, glycine and serine, that are important for healthy connective tissue.
+Glycine and serine are required to make the proteins collagen and elastin which are abundant in connective tissues like ligaments and tendons.

 Threonine and lysine are also directly integrated into the structure of collagen, particularly inter-chain bonds that allow for link between collagen chains (inter-fibrils of collagen).
 Lysine also inhibits the enzyme matrix metalloproteinases (MMPs) which increases collagen’s resistance to degradation.